syncfusion-content/xamarin-docs/Xamarin/Accordion/Getting-Started.md

 ---
 layout: post
 title: Getting started | SfAccordion | Xamarin | Syncfusion
-description: Getting started with Xamarin Forms Accordion.
+description: This section described about getting started with Xamarin Forms Accordion (SfAccordion) control and more details.
 platform: xamarin
 control: SfAccordion
 documentation: ug
 ---

-# Getting started
+# Getting Started with Xamarin Accordion (SfAccordion)

 The Accordion control allows content to be organized in a vertically stacked list of items that is collapsible.
 Each item can also be expanded to reveal the content associated with that item.
 This section provides a quick overview for working with the `SfAccordion` for Xamarin.Forms.